SEARCHING FOR SASQUATCH

 Director Statement

 This is truly a low-budget film.
 Expenses totaled about $300, including gas and food.
-We used old school DV video tape technology, later converted to digital.
-The editor believed in our project and worked for free.
-Principal photography including all interviews was completed in one day.
+We used old school DV video cassette technology, later converted to digital.
+There was a technical glitch, but it turned out OK - the mic was plugged into the camera, but not firmly connected.
+All the audio was from the built-in condenser microphone.